 Roots’ Sunshine blend of chamomile, hibiscus, fennel and coriander can be used to perfume the batter of baked goods or to infuse glazes and frostings with a delicate herbal flavor.
 Ice cream or frozen yogurt made from milk steeped with Supernatural’s Liquid Sunshine is suave and sophisticated.
-Pears poached in Roots’ Open Heart tea makes a light and healthy dessert with a stunning color.
+Slight sweet and cooling, Masha Tea Mint makes a great cup any time of day, but especially with dessert.

 Cooking with tea/tisane infusions is also a thing.
 For flavoring a stir fry, or as a smoky dry rub on roasts.
 Adding green tea powder in homemade pasta gives your dish a beautiful hue + nutty flavor.
 Cooking grains, like rice, barley, buckwheat, or quinoa?
 Use a lightly brewed tea instead of (or in addition to) stock.
 Apply your creativity and ambition, the possibilities are endless.

 Did you know that sun tea doesn’t require sun, or tea?
 This easy brewing technique is made even easier by simply steeping loose or bagged tea/tisane in water of any temperature.
 Heated water is not required to steep tea.
 Now that you know this, you can enjoy “sun” teas year round.